Government of Singapore: History

-In 1956, members of the Legislative Assembly held constitutional talks with the British Colonial Office in London.
+In 1956, members of the Legislative Assembly held constitutional talks with the Colonial Office in London.
 The talks broke down as Marshall did not agree to the British Government's proposal for the casting vote on a proposed Defence Council to be held by the British High Commissioner to Singapore, who would only exercise it in an emergency.
 Marshall resigned as Chief Minister in June 1956, and was replaced by Lim Yew Hock.
 The following year, Lim led another delegation to the UK for further talks on self-government.
 This time, agreement was reached on the composition of an Internal Security Council.
 Other constitutional arrangements were swiftly settled in 1958, and on 1 August the Parliament of the United Kingdom passed the State of Singapore Act 1958, granting the colony full internal self-government.
 Under Singapore's new constitution which came into force on 3 June 1959, the Governor was replaced by the Yang di-Pertuan Negara (Head of State), who had power to appoint as Prime Minister the person most likely to command the authority of the Legislative Assembly, and other Ministers of the Cabinet on the Prime Minister's advice.
 The Constitution also created the post of the British High Commissioner, who was entitled to receive the agenda of each Cabinet meeting and to see all Cabinet papers.
 In the 1959 general elections, the People's Action Party (PAP) swept to power with 43 out of the 51 seats in the Assembly, and Lee Kuan Yew became the first Prime Minister of Singapore.
-Nine other Ministers were appointed to the Cabinet.
+Nine other ministers were appointed to the Cabinet.

 The executive branch of the Singapore Government remained largely unchanged, although now it governed a state within a larger federation.
 However, with effect from 9 August 1965, Singapore left the Federation of Malaysia and became a fully independent republic.
 On separation from Malaysia, the Singapore Government retained the executive authority it held, and took on additional executive authority over Singapore that the Parliament of Malaysia relinquished.
 The Yang di-Pertuan Agong, the Supreme Head of State of Malaysia, also ceased to be the Supreme Head of Singapore and relinquished his sovereignty, jurisdiction, power and authority, executive or otherwise in respect of Singapore, which was revested in the Yang di-Pertuan Negara of Singapore.
-The Republic of Singapore Independence Act 1965 then vested the executive authority of Singapore in the newly created post of President, and made it exercisable by him or by the Cabinet or by any Minister authorized by the Cabinet.
+The Republic of Singapore Independence Act 1965 then vested the executive authority of Singapore in the newly created post of President, and made it exercisable by him or by the Cabinet or by any Minister authorised by the Cabinet.